 Chair, Oil and Gas Practice Committee, Institute for Energy Law

 Vice Chair, Oil and Gas Practice Committee, Institute for Energy Law

 The International practice committee focuses on lawyers working internationally and issues transcending national boundaries.

 Chair, International Practice Committee, Institute for Energy Law

-Chair, Power and Alternative Energy Practice Committee, Institute for Energy Law
+Chair, Alternative & Renewable Energy Practice Committee, Institute for Energy Law

 The Oilfield Services Practice Committee is a one-of-a-kind community of attorneys working in-house and in private practice on matters relating to oilfield services companies, including traditional service providers, manufacturers, drilling contractors and similar companies.
 Our members enjoy strong networking opportunities and valuable legal education tailored to the needs of this unique group of practitioners.
 Additionally, through participation in the IEL and the Oilfield Services Committee, our members have the ability to create professional and personal relationships with counterpart attorneys at client (E&P) companies, as well as the outside law firms who represent them.

 - Create a sustainable and thriving organization that builds upon the goals of the founders of the group;